-Wisconsin Department of Agriculture, Trade and Consumer Protection Division of Animal Health P. O. Box 8911
+Wisconsin Department of Agriculture, Trade and Consumer Protection Division of Animal Health P. O. Box 8911 Madison, WI 53708-8911

-- (c) A tuberculosis herd certification may cover multiple herds of farm-raised deer of one deer keeper or farm-raised deer of multiple deer keepers if all of the farm-raised deer included in the certification are commingled and managed as one herd for disease - ered by the department to be medically separated herds.
-(1m) CERTIFICATION FEE.
+- (c) A tuberculosis herd certification may cover multiple herds of farm-raised deer of one deer keeper or farm-raised deer of multiple deer keepers if all of the farm-raised deer included in the certification are commingled and managed as one herd for disease control purposes.
+This paragraph does not apply to herds considered by the department to be medically separated herds. - (1m) CERTIFICATION FEE.
 Every application for certification under sub.
 (1) or (4) shall include a nonrefundable application fee of \$150 for a 3-year certification.
-This fee may be prorated for certifications of less than 3 years.
+This fee may be prorated for certifications of less than 3 years. - (3) SUSPENDING OR REVOKING CERTIFICATION. (a) The department may, by written notice, summarily suspend or revoke a herd certification under sub.
+(1) if any of the following occur: - 1.
+Any farm-raised deer in the herd tests positive for tuberculosis. - 2.
+The herd owner fails to comply with sub.
+(1). - (b) The state veterinarian may issue a summary suspension or revocation notice under par. (a).
+The notice shall state the reason for the suspension or revocation.